 Psychology is the science of human behaviour and experience; Psychologists use scientific methods to try to understand and explain our own and others’ behaviour.

-Standard entry requirements, plus grade 5 in GCSE English Language and GCSE Mathematics plus grade 5 in GCSE Science.
+Standard entry requirements, plus grade 5 in GCSE English Language and GCSE Mathematics plus grade 5 in GCSE core science subject.

 £60 per year for textbooks, workbooks and revision materials.

 Students may consider direct entry into employment or further training.

 As well as those students keen to study the subject at university and pursue a career in Psychology, the subject is of interest and is relevant to anyone considering a degree course or career where working with and understanding other people is important.
 The study of Psychology is useful in careers related to human resource management, media, teaching, social care, nursing, working in the criminal justice system and many others.
 This course also provides a strong grounding for those wishing to pursue many other subject areas at degree level.

 |Psychology A Level

 I came to The Henley College from Berkhamsted School.
 I chose to study Psychology A Level because it was very different from all my other subjects and I've always been intrigued by the mind and brain.
 I find the idea of trying to read people fascinating.
 Psychology is something I have never studied before, I was partly worried about it as I was unsure how I would settle into such an unfamiliar course.
 However, I have thoroughly enjoyed it.
 I love learning about topics that I can apply to my own personal life.
 For example, learning about memory techniques, it has become very useful when revising for my exams!